ZarcoDCarlos/Raspberry-Pi-5-Gaming-Handheld-Project/Setting_Static_IP_Address_in_RecalBox.md

 - Raspberry Pi with a working image of RecalBox OS installed
 - RecalBox should be connected to your network
 - Program like Putty installed on your computer to SSH into your Raspberry Pi
+- Knowledge on how to SSH into a Raspberry Pi

 ## C. Steps